Pedicel (botany)

 The inflorescence of Delphinium nuttallianum.
 Each flower is held on a pedicel from one to several centimeters long.

-In botany, a pedicel is a stalk that attaches a single flower to the inflorescence.
-Such inflorescences are described as pedicellate.
-The stalk at the base of a leaf is called a petiole.
+In botany, a pedicel attaches a single flower to a stalk of its inflorescence, or a fruit to its stalk.
+Flowers attached to such inflorescences are described as pedicellate.

 Description

 Pedicel refers to a structure connecting a single flower to its inflorescence.
 In the absence of a pedicel, the flowers are described as sessile.
 Pedicel is also applied to the stem of the infructescence.
-The word "pedicel" is derived from the Latin pediculus, meaning "little foot".
+The word "pedicel" comes from pedicellus in Latin which is derived from pediculus meaning "little foot".
 The stem or branch from the main stem of the inflorescence that holds a group of pedicels is called a peduncle.
 A pedicel may be associated with a bract or bracts.

 In fruit-bearing plants such as pears (Pyrus species), differences in pedicel length, diameter, and tissue composition influence fruit size, firmness, and sugar content.